 Despite modern fire insurance being developed in the late 1600’s in Germany, and then in England following the Great Fire of London of 1666, the development of Business Interruption insurance, as we know it today, was not started for another 102 years.

 This was despite the realization that just insuring the Insured’s physical assets was not enough. to fully protect a business from significant losses, often financial ruin following as fire, storm, lightning, hurricane, tornado, tsunami, or the myriad of other perils covered by insurance.
 The primary reason for this is obvious when you think about it.
-In simplest terms the mailman does not stop delivering the bills when the fire department has driven off.
+In simplest terms the United States Postal Service does not stop delivering the bills when the fire department has driven off.
 Quite often it is “fire today, gone tomorrow” even with full property insurance.

 To fully protect a business’s survival, the investment of the stockholders and creditors, the jobs of employees and management, an Insured needs to insure what I call here, their business income.
 I explain the basic premise of Business Interruption insurance in the next section.